kedacore/keda-docs/content/docs/2.2/scalers/mssql.md

 The `mssql` trigger always requires the following information:

-- `query` - a [T-SQL](https://docs.microsoft.com/sql/t-sql/language-reference) query that returns a single numeric value.
+- `query` - A [T-SQL](https://docs.microsoft.com/sql/t-sql/language-reference) query that returns a single numeric value.
 This can be a regular query or the name of a stored procedure.
-- `targetValue` - a threshold that is used as `targetAverageValue` in the Horizontal Pod Autoscaler (HPA).
+- `targetValue` - A threshold that is used as `targetAverageValue` in the Horizontal Pod Autoscaler (HPA).

 To connect to the MSSQL instance, you can provide either: